bluedotimpact/bluedot/README.md

 - [availability](./apps/availability/): Collect time availability information from users
 - [meet](./apps/meet/): Record meeting attendance, and host meetings with the Zoom Web SDK
+- [login](./apps/login/): A custom build of Keycloak
+- [login-account-proxy](./apps/login-account-proxy/): An app for setting up users in Keycloak from Bubble
 - [miniextensions-proxy](./apps/miniextensions-proxy/) (forms.bluedot.org): Host forms on a custom domain
+- [posthog-proxy](./apps/posthog-proxy/) (analytics.k8s.bluedot.org): Reverse proxy to send analytics to PostHog
 - [infra](./apps/infra/): Deploying the above applications on Kubernetes

 The following key parts of our software are _not_ in this repository because they are built in 3rd party services that are hard to open-source the code for: